• Course Delivery

 • Facilitated learning

-*These dual degrees are offered online.
-Please see the delivery method in the Schedule of Classes for all other dual degree programs and
+*These dual-degrees are offered online.
+Please see the delivery method in the Schedule of Classes for all other dual-degree programs.

 Foundation Courses: